 This one is easy and if you don’t do it, you’re done for.
 You can’t sell your culture or effectively share it with a candidate if you don’t believe in it yourself.
 Walk the walk, don’t just talk the talk.
 Many things that appear on formalized job documents don’t translate at all to daily job performance.
 Make it clear that your company culture can be seen and felt every day.

 Recruit the right people

 Drill HR or your recruiting team on your culture.
-Let them know how they can leverage it to get the attention of top candidates, but more importantly make sure that they are finding candidates whose values are consistent with it.
-You can identify candidates who would be good cultural fits by spending time learning about their motivation, past behavior, and they type of culture they are seeking in their next role.
+Let them know how they can leverage it to get the attention of top candidates, but more importantly, make sure that they are finding candidates whose values are consistent with it.
+You can identify candidates who would be good cultural fits by spending time learning about their motivations, past behavior, and the type of culture they are seeking in their next role.

-Leaders need to be the defenders of your corporate culture.
-They need to be on the same page and ready to buy in before they start.
+Leadership needs to be the defender of your corporate culture.
+They need to be on the same page and invested before they start.
 Extra time spent vetting, testing, and interviewing leadership candidates will pay dividends down the road.

 Keep it personal

 Develop relationships with your team.
 It’s much easier to share values, motivations, and goals with people when you know them well.
 The more your know about your employees the better you can relate to them.

 Culture, like all things in the business world, won’t take care of itself.
 It’s a living, breathing, growing thing and you need to care for it.
 A golf outing, company picnic, or leadership retreat can go a long way in strengthening your culture and your team.
 Make the investment, it’s not optional.

 What’s your corporate culture?
 How do you maintain it when making new hires?